doconix/string-format-full/README.md

 # Description

-This is a full implementation of the Python formatting mini-language, implemented by transcoding the Jython Java code.
-By basing this on Jython's implementation, we get a full-featured, mature, robust codebase.
+A full implementation of the Python formatting mini-language, built on Jython project.

+Since Jython is a 20+ year-old codebase that has been tested and used throughout the world.
+This code has minimal changes to the original Jython because Java -> Javascript is a straightforward conversion.
+Kudos to the Jython team! https://www.jython.org/

 # Use